|

 Journal paper

-How to assign a set of numbers to the vertices of a graph so as to minimize the sum of absolute differences along the edges?
+How to assign a set of numbers to the vertices of a graph to minimize the sum of absolute differences along the edges?

 Connected Equitable Cake Division via Sperner’s Lemma